MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/embed-qr-code-link.md

     - [https://www.the-qrcode-generator.com/](https://www.the-qrcode-generator.com/)

     > [!NOTE]
     > When you use any third-party QR code generator, the QR code generator receives access to the string of your guides link.

+3. Copy the link from step 1, paste it into the QR code.

+    4. Download the QR code.

+5. Do one of the following:

+    - Add the digital QR code to a digital document.

+    - Print the QR code and attach it to a physical part in the real-world environment where the work takes place.

+> [!NOTE]
+> When creating a QR code with an embeedded link, make sure to follow [best practices for QR codes](pc-app-anchor.md#best-practices-for-qr-codes).